How to Install Snap on Fedora Linux

 Troubleshooting SELinux Issues with Snap

-Fedora’s SELinux (Security-Enhanced Linux) feature is essential for system security, but its strict policies can sometimes interfere with Snap operations, especially when you install Snap on Fedora for the first time.
-Below are steps to identify and resolve common SELinux-related issues when using Snap.
+Fedora’s SELinux (Security-Enhanced Linux) feature is essential for system security, but its strict policies can sometimes interfere with Snap operations.
+Below are steps to identify and resolve common SELinux-related issues.
+If you prefer to completely disable SELinux instead, consult the guide on how to disable SELinux on Fedora, though keeping it enabled with custom policies is the recommended approach.

 Analyzing SELinux Denials